Clascoterone: History

 C17α esters of 11-deoxycortisol were unexpectedly found to possess antiandrogenic activity.
 Clascoterone, also known as cortexolone 17α-propionate, was selected for development based on its optimal drug profile.
 The medication was approved by the US Food and Drug Administration (FDA) for the treatment of acne in August 2020.

 The FDA approved clascoterone based on evidence from two clinical trials (Trial 1/NCT02608450 and Trial 2/NCT02608476) of 1,440 participants 9 to 58 years of age with acne vulgaris.
 The trials were conducted at 99 sites in the United States, Poland, Romania, Bulgaria, Ukraine, Georgia, and Serbia.
 Participants applied clascoterone or vehicle (placebo) cream twice daily for 12 weeks.
 Neither the participants nor the health care providers knew which treatment was being given until after the trial was completed.
 The benefit of clascoterone in comparison to placebo was assessed after 12 weeks of treatment using the Investigator's Global Assessment (IGA) score that measures the severity of disease (on a scale from 0 to 4) and a decrease in the number of acne lesions.

 Society and culture

+Legal status

+In April 2025, the European Medicines Agency (EMA) recommended the refusal of a marketing authorization for Winlevi, a medicine intended for treating acne vulgaris.
+The EMA noted that Winlevi is a new class of medicine that blocks receptors for androgens.
+However, there is a risk of the medicine suppressing the working of three organs: the hypothalamus and pituitary glands in the brain and adrenal glands.
+The suppression of these organs could lead to impaired growth and sexual maturation, which is a major concern in adolescents.
+Although the company presented data to show that the risk was low, the EMA considered that these data, as well as measures the company proposed to minimize the risk, were not sufficient to approve the medicine for people from 12 years of age to less than 18 years of age.
+In May 2025, Cassiopea requested a re-examination of the EMA's April 2025 opinion.